hcampbellsills/ProgrammingAssignment4/CodeBook.md

 * train/X_train.txt: contains the observations of the data for training.
 * test/X_test.txt: contains the observations of the data for testing.

-## Transforming the data
+## Transforming the Data
 1. The activity data (y_train.txt and y_test.txt) are merged.
 1. The activity labels (activity_labels.txt) are assigned to the variable names of the merged activity data.
 1. Only the columns containing the mean and standard deviation of each measurement are selected.
 1. The descriptive labels for each activity are matched to the observed activities of the data set.
 1. The data is grouped by subject and by activity, and the mean is summarised for each group.

-## Output
+## Cleaning the data

+### Merged Data
+The function merge.datasets scans a folder with files and creates an output folder that mimics the original data folder, but without any reference to the train and test sets.

+### Summary
-A table of 180 observations (30 subjects x 6 activities each) and 68 measurements:
+A table of 180 observations (30 subjects x 6 activities each) and 68 measurements are sumarised:
 * Column 1: subject.
 * Column 2: activity.
 * Columns 3-68: the mean of the observations for each group (subject x activity).

+## Writing the Data to Files
+The following files are generated:
+* output/Inertial Signals/*.txt: one merged file for the train and test sets for each of the files contained in the *Inertial Signals* folder.
+* output/X.txt: one merged file for the X_train.txt and X_test.txt files.
+* output/subject.txt: one merged file for the subject_train.txt and subject_test.txt files.
+* output/y.txt: one merged files for the y_train.txt and y_test.txt files.
+* output/summarised_data.csv: a csv file using the ";" field separator and containing the means for each group of observations (subject x activity).
+The file is structured as follows:
+    * Column 1: subject.
+    * Column 2: activity.
+    * Columns 3-n: the mean of the observations for each group (subject x activity).